 UPDATE 08/15/09: Photographed above two "Beware of Dog" signs, the owner of the dogs seized by the county, Larry Alvin Stubel, says the dogs that attacked Lykins were not his.
 The 11 adult dogs and nine puppies Stubel kept in a pen surrounded by chicken wire had nothing to do with Lykins' death, according to Stubel.
-Though his dogs were loose at the time of the attack, Stuble says the culprits were a pack of wild dogs seen roaming the area.
+Though his own dogs were loose at the time of the attack, Stuble claims the culprits were a pack of wild dogs seen roaming the area.

 04/22/09: Three Amputations Prior Death